elastic/beats/metricbeat/module/kubernetes/_meta/test/docs/README.md

 ## Playground Pod

-A playground Pod hosts the ubuntu container metricbeat will be run.
+A playground Pod hosts the ubuntu container metricbeat will be running.
 A working playground is provided under [./01_playground](./01_playground) subfolder.

 This file contains:

 - a service account.
 - a cluster role, if you are consuming kubernetes API resources, make sure that the APIGroup/Version, Resource and verb are listed here.
-- a cluster role binging that links the service account to the service role
+- a cluster role binding that links the service account to the service role
 - an Ubuntu Pod:
   - uses `hostNetwork`, so it can reach ports at the host instance (for instance, the kubelet)
   - executes `sleep infinity`, so that it never exists, but does nothing